-The Public Health Outcomes Framework is the new set of measurement areas which aims to help reduce health gaps or inequalities and support healthy lifestyle improvement.
-These indicators will contribute to the local landscape of the Health and Wellbeing Board and its Strategy objectives.
-Local health evidence such as the measures described below will help parks and open spaces to support promotion of physical activity even more.

-- Utilising green space for exercise/health reasons. - Proportion of physically active and inactive adults. - Excess weight in adults. - Excess weight in 4-5 year olds and 10-11 year olds. - Falls and injuries in the over 65's (less direct but parks and open spaces can be a positive catalyst in terms of prevention of these aspects of older age by enabling exercise and recreation).
+- 5.3.17 The Public Health Outcomes Framework is the new set of national performance indicators which aims to help reduce health gaps or inequalities and support healthy lifestyle improvement.
+These indicators will seek to reflect the local Health and Wellbeing Board's Strategy objectives and the contribution parks and open spaces make in achieving them, for example: - Utilising green space for exercise/health reasons. - Proportion of physically active and inactive adults. - Excess weight in adults. - Excess weight in 4-5 year olds and 10-11 year olds. - Falls and injuries in the over 65's (parks and open spaces can be a positive catalyst in terms of prevention of these aspects of older age by enabling exercise and recreation). - 5.3.18 The Five Ways to Wellbeing is a set of evidence-based public mental health objectives aimed at improving the mental health and wellbeing of the whole population.
+They were developed by nef (the new economics foundation) as the result of a commission by Foresight, the UK government's futures think-tank, as part of the Foresight Project on Mental Capital and Wellbeing.